Seanman519/RLBOT/README.md

 For questions, suggestions, or issues, please [open an issue](https://github.com/Seanman519/rlbot/issues)

-Don't forget to ⭐️ star the project if you find these features intriguing!
+Don't forget to follow me & ⭐️ star the project if you find these features intriguing!

 ## Reach out to me via email - seanman519@gmail.com